Enlace Academy commits to leading with love, through fostering genuine relationships and pairing high expectations with strong support.

 - Appropriate interventions and accommodations for students with dyslexia will be administered by the Reading Specialist, intervention teacher, or classroom teacher, under the supervision of the Reading Specialist.

-2. A total of 9 students received dyslexia intervention.
+2. Over 60 students received dyslexia intervention.

 Parents with questions about their child’s reading skills are invited to discuss these concerns with the classroom teachers.
 Questions about dyslexia are welcomed by the Reading Specialist, Lauren Perkins.